 Before we get into some of the finer aspects of euchre, there is one thing left to cover: being a good partner.
 So, you ask, what makes a good partner?
 The simple answer, of course, is to learn the game to the best of your ability.
-But that is far from the complete answer.
+However, that is far from the complete answer.
 There are those players that do know what cards to play, yet don't make good partners.
 They don't consider their partners hand.
 They tend to pull trump unnecessary.
-They tend to take every possible trick that can be made with the cards they are holding.
+They tend to take every possible trick they can with the cards they are hold.
 Sure, this type of player will win their share of games.
 They may even be considered good players by some.
 The trouble is that they're not great players.
-All too often they end up just out of the money in tournaments.
-Some of the primarily reasons for this may be: They do not allow their partner the opportunity to take a trick.
-They do not take into consideration why their partner are playing a card and the logic behind it.
+All too often, they end up just out of the money in tournaments.
+Some of the primary reasons for this may be: They do not allow their partner the opportunity to take a trick.
+They do not take into consideration why their partner is playing a card and the logic behind it.
 They ignore signals given by their partner.
-In other words, they're not playing as part of a team.
+In other words, they are not playing as part of a team.

-Because euchre is a partnership game it must be played as such.
-And like any good partnership communication is a must.
+Because euchre is a partnership game, it must be played as such.
+In addition, like any good partnership, communication is a must.
 It is imperative that one keeps their partner in mind with every card played.
-Close watch of their partners play is equally important.
+A close watch of their partners play is equally important.

 Teams that play well together have the ability decipher the meaning of cards played by their partner.
 The most experienced players will play certain cards to indicate the strength or weaknesses in their hand.
 These signals are common across the euchre universe.
 Once learned, they give you the ability to compete in any euchre game with any informed partner.